prestonharberts/biblegateway-to-obsidian/Bible/Scripture/num29.md

 ###### 10
 <span class=verse-body>10</span>‘and one-tenth for each of the seven lambs,
 ###### 11
-<span class=verse-body>11</span>‘along with one male goat for a purification offering, in addition to the purification offering for atonement and the continual burnt offering with its grain offering and their drink offerings.
+<span class=verse-body>11</span>‘along with one male goat for a purification offering, in addition to the purification offering for atonement and the continual burnt offering with its grain offering and their drink offerings.’
-<div class=paragraph-break></div>

-‘## The Feast of Temporary Shelters
+## The Feast of Temporary Shelters
-<div class=paragraph-break></div>

 ###### 12
 <span class=verse-first>12</span>“‘On the fifteenth day of the seventh month you are to have a holy assembly; you must do no ordinary work, and you must keep a festival to the Lᴏʀᴅ for seven days.
 ###### 13